itoteblicksnsticks/itoteblicksnsticks/README.md

 - I'm interested in many different fields of programming

 ## Currently working on:
-- Getting better at DSA
+- Getting better at DSA & OOP
 - Improving my techniques in Lua devirtualization
 - Learning more Go & Javascript